Harry Potter and the Chamber of Secrets (film): Box office

 Internationally, the film earned $59.5 million during its opening weekend.
 The film earned $3.7 million in Japan, making it the highest opening of any film in the country until it was surpassed a year later by The Matrix Reloaded.
-In Malaysia, Harry Potter and the Chamber of Secrets made a total of $474,000, breaking Erasers record for having the country's biggest opening for any Warner Bros. film.
+In Malaysia, Harry Potter and the Chamber of Secrets made a total of $474,000, breaking Erasers record for having the country's biggest opening for any Warner Bros.
+Pictures film.
 It would go on to generate a total of $1.03 million in Singapore, becoming the second-highest film opening in the country, after The Lost World: Jurassic Park.
 Meanwhile, the film earned $3.1 million in Taiwan, surpassing The Mummy Returns by 16%.
 Harry Potter and the Chamber of Secrets would then gross over $1.15 million in the Philippines, ranking as an industry high in the country only 5% bigger than Godzilla.
 The film made a total of $879.8 million worldwide in its original release and $926.2 million after re-releases.
 It was the second-highest-grossing film of 2002 worldwide behind The Lord of the Rings: The Two Towers, and the fourth highest-grossing film in the US and Canada that year with $262.6 million behind Spider-Man, The Two Towers, and Star Wars: Episode II – Attack of the Clones.
 However, it was the year's number one film outside of America, making $617.2 million compared to The Two Towers $584.5 million.